celestiaorg/CIPs/cips/cip-blob-verified-signer.md

 - For each blob, reconstruct the blob commitment.
 - Fetch the PFB namespace
 - Parse the PFB namespace and create a mapping from blob commitment -> PFB
-- (In zero-knowledge) Accept the list of all rollup blobs and the list of relevant PFBs as inputs
+- (In circuit) Accept the list of all rollup blobs and the list of relevant PFBs as inputs
-- (In zero-knowledge) Verify that the claimed list of blobs matches the block header using the namespaced merkle tree
+- (In circuit) Verify that the claimed list of blobs matches the block header using the namespaced merkle tree
-- (In zero-knowledge) For each blob, find the PFB with the matching commitment and check that the sender is correct.
+- (In circuit) For each blob, find the PFB with the matching commitment and check that the sender is correct.
-- (In zero-knowledge) For each relevant PFB, check that the bytes provided match the namespaced merkle tree
+- (In circuit) For each relevant PFB, check that the bytes provided match the namespaced merkle tree

 This is currently a needlessly complicated flow and more computationally heavy at constructing proofs.
 This CIP proposes an easier path for rollups that opt for this fork-choice rule

 ## Specification

-This CIP introduces a new blob type (known henceforth as a v2 blob given the share format version change):
+This CIP introduces a new blob type (known henceforth as an authored blob):

 ```proto
 message Blob {